rafaelcsva/covid-visualizations/README.md

 # covid-visualizations
-This repository host the final work on information visualization discipline.
+This repository host the final work of info visualization discipline.

 ## Objective
 Build visualization with covid-19 data to answer the followings questions: